geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-16/meeting-transcript.md

 **Geohot** [00:00:03]
 Ok uh,
 Company update.
-We're shipping Tiny Box Pros this week, probably.
+We're shipping TinyBox Pros this week, probably.
 We're getting the last parts in.
 Got them all on a table.
 The whole Mars catalog tweeted about it.